-External pipe runs should be avoided, but if it is necessary, the pipework should be protected from the risk of freezing with a waterproof insulation and the length should be kept to a maximum of 3 m.
+External pipe runs should be avoided, but if it is necessary, the pipework should be at least 32 mm and protected from the risk of freezing with a waterproof insulation and the length should be kept to a maximum of 3 m.
 Termination should be into an external gulley or soakaway as shown in Figs. 8 and 9.